-- Registered document can also be used as legitimate court evidence.
+- Registered documents can also be used as legitimate court evidence.

-- It acts as a valid proof in court of law which aids a person in taking a legal action during any kind of dispute.
+- It acts as valid proof in a court of law which aids a person in taking legal action during any kind of dispute.

 - The Registration Act informs people about legal rights and duties emanating from or impacting a specific property.

-- When a document is registered, it ensures its adequate retention and recording.
+- When a legal document is registered, it ensures its adequate retention and recording.

 - In case a registered document is lost, its copy can be accessed from, the place where it has been registered.